xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-collector.md

 Once we have determined that the collection is satisfactory, we can enter a recurring schedule for collection to be performed automatically.

-In the example below, we have used a cron expression for a 5 min collection cadence
+In the example below, we have used a cron expression for a 5 min collection cadence.
 ```
-/5 * * * *
+0/5 * * * *
 ```

 ![Scheduling collection]({{site.baseurl}}/images/cp-getting-started-collection-schedule3.png)